TheLancashireman/pico-play/README.md

 I copied it here as part of the process of finding out why the uart part of heartbeat didn't work.
 There are minor modifications:
-* Load directly intp RAM, like heartbeat.
+* Load directly into RAM, like heartbeat.
 * Split the uart initialisation into a function that can be called from elsewhere.

 ## License, disclaimer etc.